hyperledger-archives/avalon/docs/FAQ.rst

 the Avalon Listener:  ``http://avalon-listener:1947`` on the command line (the option is usually ``--uri`` or ``--service-uri``).

-How do I fix ``RuntimeError`` when I make changes to trusted code in enclave managers (KME or Singleton) and try to run?
+Why do I see ``RuntimeError`` when I make changes to trusted code in enclave managers (KME or Singleton) and try to run?
 ------------------------------------------------------------------------------------------------------------------------
-An error stack similar to the one below can be seen if changes are made to the trusted code and the enclave manager (KME or Singleton) is restarted.
+An error stack similar to the one below can be seen if changes are made to the trusted code and the enclave manager (KME or Singleton) is restarted without cleaning sealed data.

    .. code:: none

        [02:28:05 ERROR   avalon_enclave_manager.base_enclave_manager] failed to initialize/signup enclave;
        Traceback (most recent call last):
        ...
+       ...
        RuntimeError

 Note that this is only the beginning and end of the error stack.
 This happens because some sealed data from respective enclave is used across enclave lifetimes now.
-The change in the enclave itself across 2 lifetimes, with the second enclave trying to use the sealed data from the previous run causes this.
-The solution is to remove the sealed data before starting again.
-Refer to the steps mentioned in ``prevent a worker from using old keys`` in `Installation and Configuration`_ to achieve cleanup.
+The way out of this is to remove the sealed data before starting again.
+Be cautious before you do this beacause this would result in creating fresh pair of signing and encryption keys discarding the older ones.

 Docker and Containers